catdiprinting/4over-api-integration-starter/README.md

 ## 📬 Need Help?

 If you're working on print automation, direct mail systems, or building a custom storefront — feel free to connect with [Catdi Printing](https://www.catdi.com).
+Built and maintained by [Catdi Printing](https://www.catdi.com), a full-service printing and direct mail provider that also develops custom integration tools for print businesses and 4over print brokers.

 ---